eternal44/unit_conversion/README.md

 ## Development

-I'll be adding more conversions along with a small group I'm working with.
-Feel free to watch this repo to keep up with what new conversions we add.
+We'll be adding more conversions focusing on temperature conversions first.
+Feel free to email me suggestions if you want a certain conversion that isn't included in this gem.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.